kmwtechnology/lucille/lucille-plugins/lucille-ocr/README.md

 3. Dynamic form extraction

 ### Full Extraction
-To enable full extraction add a `extract_all_dest` property to the config.
+To enable full extraction add a `extractAllDest` property to the config.
 For non-pdf files (determined by the file extension) the stage will extract all text present to this field.
 For pdf files each page will have extraction applied separately and the results will be stored in a multi-valued field.
-NOTE: This overwrites what is at `extract_all_dest` if it already exists.
+NOTE: This overwrites what is at `extractAllDest` if it already exists.

 ### Static Form Extraction
 Static form extraction allows a user to statically (in the config) specify form templates and the pages they should be applied.
-To enable this, include an `extraction_templates` field containing the templates and a `pages` field containing a map from page numbers to the name of the template to be applied (for non-pdf files a page number of 0 should be used to refer to the entire image).
+To enable this, include an `extractionTemplates` field containing the templates and a `pages` field containing a map from page numbers to the name of the template to be applied (for non-pdf files a page number of 0 should be used to refer to the entire image).
 Templates themselves take the following form:
 ```json
   {